Vaisakhkm2625/kde_connect_webapp_poc/README.md

-# Konnect - headless kde connect
+# KDE Connect Webapp - headless kde connect

-Konnect is based on the [KDE Connect](https://community.kde.org/KDEConnect) protocol and allows a non-interactive environment (headless server) to send notifications to your devices via Rest API or a *simple* CLI
+KDE Connect Webapp is based on the [KDE Connect](https://community.kde.org/KDEConnect) protocol and allows a non-interactive environment (headless server) to send notifications to your devices via Rest API or a *simple* CLI

 > There are issues with the current versions of KDE Connect, see Troubleshooting.

 > Breaking changes in 0.4.0 `--admin-bind` and `--admin-socket` merged into `--admin-port`, `--receiver` is now `--discovery-port 1716`, `--transfer-port` and `--max-transfer-ports` has been removed as ports are allocated automatically, and `--service` has been deprecated and his systemd dependency removed.

-> Breaking changes between konnect versions 0.1.x and 0.2.x on the client tool and rest api.
+> Breaking changes between kdeconnect-webapp versions 0.1.x and 0.2.x on the client tool and rest api.

 ## Supported functionality (plugins):